-However, the success rates of IUI ranges between 5.4% to 10.8% (live birth rate) based on the woman's age.
-For this reason, it is crucial that you meet a series of basic requirements to guarantee the maximum chance of success.
+However, the success rate of AI varies from 5.8% to 13.2% (delivery rate) depending on the woman's age.
+Therefore, it is very important to meet some requirements to guarantee the maximum chance of success.

 Requirements for IUI